Facts and figures about SCNM

 - Proof of receiving two doses of Measles (Rubeola) immunization (often administered as MMR vaccine); or

-- Proof of MMR immunity through serological testing.
+- Proof of MMR immunity through titer testing.

 Enrolled students, beginning in the first quarter, must provide proof of:

-- Proof of immunity through serological testing; or
+- Proof of immunity through titer testing; or

-- Declination of the vaccination or serological testing
+- Declination of the vaccination or titer testing